AdobeDocs/commerce-merchant-services.en/help/data-connection/update-xdm.md

     >
     > Do not set any Commerce-specific field groups as `Primary identity`.
 Doing so identifies the field as required and Experience Platform expects that field in every event.
 If that field is absent, data ingestion fails.

-    Your schema now contains Commerce-specific field groups so that the time series data collected from the Commerce [events](events.md) is represented in the schema.
+    Your schema now contains Commerce-specific field groups so that the time series data collected from the Commerce [behavioral](events.md) and [back office](events-backoffice.md) events is represented in the schema.

 1. [Enable](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/resources/schemas.html#profile) the schema for Profile.